-78. In the case of this subproject, environmental impacts during construction phase will not be severe because: (i) most of the component works are relatively small and involve straight forward construction, so impacts will be mainly localized and not greatly significant; (ii) most of the predicted impacts are associated with the construction process, and are produced because of the invasive nature of excavation activities and earth movements; and (iii) being located in the built-up area of the rural and urban areas, will not cause direct impact on biodiversity values.
+93. In the case of this subproject, environmental impacts during construction phase will not be severe because: (i) most of the component works are relatively small and involve straight forward construction, so impacts will be mainly localized and not greatly significant; (ii) most of the predicted impacts are associated with the construction process, and are produced because

-1. Construction Method.
+Construction Method

-79. The civil works for road construction and/or rehabilitation include earth work excavation.
-Earth work excavation will be undertaken using various heavy equipment such as bulldozers, backhoes, dump trucks, compactors, etc. Excavation and construction activities will be done through segmentation or chainage-wise planning with around 100m - 200m per segment or stretch.
+- 94. The civil works for the subproject will be undertaken using various construction equipments.
+Construction activities will be done through a segmentation or chainage-wise planning with around 100m 200m per segment or stretch along the road alignment.
 This will ensure that impacts can be easily managed by the contractor.
-The contractor will provide detail information for labour requirement, construction materials, construction equipment and implementation schedule before commencement of the work.

-- 80. Non-Compliance with Environmental Legislation.
-This issue will arise when there is a lack of awareness among subproject staff and management of environmental safeguard requirements, compliance with the requirements, conditions specified in the IEE report, approval status, and consent. - 81.
+The contractor will provide detail information for labour requirement, construction materials, construction equipment and implementation schedule before commencement of the work. - 95.
+Non-Compliance with Environmental Legislation.
+This issue will arise when there is a lack of awareness among subproject staff and management of environmental safeguard requirements, compliance with the requirements, conditions specified in the IEE report, approval status, and consent. - 96.
 Mitigation measures include (i) capacity strengthening of the PMCU Environmental Officer and the counterpart PIU focal persons on environmental safeguards; and (ii) ensuring that necessary permits are obtained.

-67. Impact on Physical Resources
+Impact on Physical Resources